epfl-ada/ada-2021-project-aibohphobia/README.md

 For the initial analysis, the tasks can be split depending on whether the analysis is done per location or per category.
 For the deeper analysis, the tasks can be split into 3 parts (analysis on quote length, on age and on the highly respected set)
 The data visualisation and final presentation of the results can also be divided according to the message that we want to transmit.
-This means that team's efforts will be dedicated in part to preparing the map, the categories and the highly repsected journals/media respectively.
+This means that team's efforts will be dedicated in part to preparing the map, the categories and the highly respected media respectively.

-### Note:

-Following the results of our initial analysis, we find that changing the top 10 medias who cite the most quotes to the top 100/1000 most famous medias will bring additional/more insightful information.

-### *References:
-(1) -  Michelle Caswell, Alda Allina Migoni, Noah Geraci & Marika Cifor (2017) ‘To Be Able to Imagine Otherwise’: community archives and the importance of representation, Archives and Records, 38:1, 5-26, DOI: 10.1080/23257962.2016.1260445
-*